mohdtalib4010/Django-Blog-webapp/README.md

-It is a blog website where you can publish your articles
+It is a publishing platform build on Django